 The p (first prime factor) member contains the first prime factor, a positive integer.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
+The octet sequence MUST utilize the minimum number of octets to represent the value.

-5.3.2.3. "g" (Second Prime Factor) Parameter
+5.3.2.3. "q" (Second Prime Factor) Parameter

 The q (second prime factor) member contains the second prime factor, a positive integer.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
+The octet sequence MUST utilize the minimum number of octets to represent the value.